 The Standards of Conduct and other expectations of behavior have specific definitions in the context of the use of computers at school, the campus-wide local area network and Internet access.
 These Standards of Conduct are specified in other sections of this document.
-In particular, expectations related to Academic Dishonesty can be found on page 7, expectations regarding Theft or Vandalism on page 10, and those concerning online Bullying and Harassment are on page 8.
-In addition to the Wheeler School's Standards of Conduct and their application to the use of technology at school, students need to be aware of the many State and Federal laws and regulations that pertain to use of networks and communications technologies on page 29.
+In particular, see expectations related to Academic Dishonesty, expectations regarding Theft or Vandalism, and those concerning online Bullying and Harassment.
+In addition to the Wheeler School's Standards of Conduct and their application to the use of technology at school, students need to be aware of the many State and Federal laws and regulations that pertain to use of networks and communications technologies.